unconed/shadergraph/README.md

    Finalize the graph and compile it immediately (no callbacks).
 The graph is discarded.

  * `.link(name)`
-   Finalize the graph and link it immediately (with callbacks).
+   Finalize the graph and link it with its subgraphs immediately (with callbacks).
 The graph is discarded.

 *Graph*

  * `.compile(name)`
     Compile the graph (no callbacks).
 The graph is discarded.

  * `.link(name)`
     Compile and link the graph and its subgraphs (with callbacks).
 The graph is discarded.

+Manual Use
+---

-If you want to build graphs by hand instead of with factories, the underlying namespaces are exposed as `ShaderGraph.Graph`, `ShaderGraph.Block`, etc. `Block` and its subclasses are the logical pieces of the graph.
-Each has a `Node` associated with it that contains a set of `Outlets`.
-Connections can be made from node to node (auto-matching), or outlet to outlet (manual).
+If you want to build graphs by hand instead of with factories, this is possible, but not as nice.
+You will need to construct objects and inject a few dependencies.
+Use the Factory API as a guide.

+The underlying namespaces are exposed as `ShaderGraph.Graph`, `ShaderGraph.Block`, … `Block` and its subclasses are the logical pieces of the shader.
+Each block has a `Node` associated with it that lives in the `Graph` and contains a set of `Outlets`.
+Connections can be made node-to-node with `node.connect(node)` (auto-matching by name and type), or outlet-to-outlet with `outlet.connect(outlet)`.

+To compile Graphs created without a factory, you will need to call `.compile()` or `.link()` on the graph's tail block directly.

 * * *